| |

 Instructions

-• Prep the oven and pan.
-Preheat the oven to 325°F. Grease baking sheets or line with parchment paper.
+• Preheat the oven to 325°F. Line baking sheets with parchment paper.

-• Melt the chocolate chips.
-Melt the chocolate chips in a bowl over simmering water or in the microwave oven.
+• Melt the chocolate chips in a bowl over simmering water or in the microwave oven.
 Set aside to cool.

-• Make the batter.
-In a mixing bowl using an electric mixer, beat the egg whites until foamy; beat in the salt.
+• In a mixing bowl using an electric mixer, beat the egg whites until foamy; beat in the salt.
 Gradually beat in the sugar and continue beating on high speed until very thick and the mixture holds stiff peaks.
-Fold in the vanilla and the cooled melted chocolate.
+Fold in the vanilla and the cooled melted chocolate until blended.
 Fold in nuts.

-• Bake the cookies.
-Use a tablespoon or scoop to drop the mixture onto the prepared baking sheets.
+• Use a tablespoon or scoop to drop the mixture onto the prepared baking sheets.
 Bake for 9 or 10 minutes, or until firm and set but still soft.

 Nutrition